Some Black parents say remote learning gives racism reprieve | Education

 "Now that they're home, we feel safer," said Johnson, who was keeping her two young daughters home despite options being made available for in-person learning.

-White students have been far more likely to be back in the classroom, with 52 per cent of white fourth-graders receiving full-time, in-person instruction in February, the latest month with results available from surveys by the Biden administration.
-By contrast, less than a third of Black and Hispanic fourth-graders were back at school full time, along with just 15 per cent of Asian American students.
+White students have been far more likely to be back in the classroom, with 52% of white fourth-graders receiving full-time, in-person instruction in February, the latest month with results available from surveys by the Biden administration.
+By contrast, less than a third of Black and Hispanic fourth-graders were back at school full time, along with just 15% of Asian American students.

 Many remote learning parents have also reached out to her for advice after seeing for the first time the racism their children face.